kjleopold/smart-store-kjleopold/README.md

 ### 3. Tools
 Power BI was used to get more practice with the capabilities the platform has to offer.
 ### 4. Workflow & Logic
-* Dimensions used:
+* Dimensions Used:
-  * Category: Broad classification of products
+  * Category: broad classification of products.
-  * Product Name: Specific items sold
+  * Product Name: specific items sold.
-  * Region: Geographic sales areas
+  * Region: geographic sales areas.
   * Time: Includes Year, Quarter, and Month via date hierarchy
-* Metrics used:
+* Metrics Used:
-  * Total Sales Amount: aggregated using SUM(sale_amount_sum)
+  * Total Sales Amount: aggregated using SUM(sale_amount_sum).
 * OLAP Techniques Applied:
-  * Slicing: Time-based slicing across Year, Quarter, and Month
+  * Slicing: Time-based slicing across Year, Quarter, and Month.
-  * Dicing: Focused analysis on combinations of Region and Product
+  * Dicing: Focused analysis on combinations of Region and Product.
-  * Drilldown: Enabled through a date hierarchy for time-based exploration
+  * Drilldown: Enabled through a date hierarchy for time-based exploration.
 * Logic:
   * Data is structured around key business dimensions (Region, Product, Time, and Category) and aggregated by total sales.
   * A date hierarchy is implemented to allow drilldown from Year to Month.